SHOULD A CHRISTIAN LEADER ALWAYS WAIT ON GOD TO ACT?

 How Does One Wait Patiently on the Lord?

-Jesus is the head of the church. he has invited us to serve with him, but waits for us to humbly defer back to his authority, just like he demonstrated.
-Any elder or local leader, as well as elected officials of the church, would do well to sit back and wait for god to call them. there is always the possibility that an attempt to ensure the right out- come may only serve to delay the coming of Jesus. therefore, all our wisdom and brilliant ideas should remain personal until god, without any help from us, chooses to place us on a committee or in a leadership position. he knows what we want to do, and he knows what he wants to do.
-So, how does a godly leader remain still, be at peace, and wait for god? is that a momentary experience, or should he wait for a long time?
+Jesus is the head of the church.
+He has invited us to serve with him but waits for us to humbly defer back to his authority, just as he demonstrated.
+Any elder or local leader, as well as elected officials of the church, would do well to sit back and wait for God to call them.
+There is always the possibility that an attempt to ensure the right outcome may only serve to delay the coming of Jesus.
+Therefore, all our wisdom and brilliant ideas should remain personal until God, without any help from us, chooses to place us on a committee or in a leadership position.
+He knows what we want to do, and he knows what he wants to do.
+So, how does a godly leader remain still, be at peace, and wait for God?
+Is that a momentary experience, or should he wait for a long time?

 Questions for Discussion and Reflection:

-- have you read Psalm 37 recently?
-Why not read it over and over again? it may help you to get the emphasis off of yourself and move your into more of an attitude of trusting god. try it and share with someone what happens in your
+- Have you read Psalm 37 recently?
+Why not read it over and over again?
+It may help you to get the emphasis off of yourself and move you into more of an attitude of trusting God.
+Try it and share with someone what happens in your heart.